Sam Haggerty Player Props: Mariners vs. Blue Jays

 Sam Haggerty At The Plate

-- Twice in nine games this year, Haggerty has gotten a hit, but he's had no multi-hit games.
+- Haggerty has gotten a hit in two of 10 games this year, but has had no multi-hit games.

 - Haggerty has not driven in a run this year.